 OMG!
 ZIRIA!
-ZIRIA!!
 ZIRIA!!!
 IT ACTUALLY HAPPENED!!
 34 YEARS LATER!!
 The epic/legendary Tengai Makyou/Far East of Eden: Ziria JRPG has finally been localized!
 Supper the Subtitler struck again!
 Simply unstoppable, NOTHING can prevent him from TOTAL PCECD localization domination!!!!
 WHACHA GONNA DO BROTHER?!?!

 Main Menu